-Markets fell and energy prices spiked as the US‑Israel war with Iran widened, shipping through the Strait of Hormuz remained disrupted and diplomatic manoeuvres continued amid threats of further escalation.
+Global markets fell and energy prices surged as the US‑Israel conflict with Iran widened, shipping through the Strait of Hormuz remained disrupted, and diplomatic efforts continued amid the risk of further escalation.

 Markets and energy